-- Continue to expand recruiting in the Corporate Channel.
-In order to grow both the Corporate Channel and Franchise Channel, we must expand our agent count in the Corporate Channel.
-We have a highly developed process for recruiting new agents which we have continually refined over the last decade and has resulted in higher success rates for our Corporate Channel agents.
+- Continue to expand recruiting in corporate sales.
+In order to grow both corporate sales and franchise sales, we must expand our agent count in corporate sales.
+We have a highly developed process for recruiting new agents which we have continually refined over the last decade and has resulted in higher success rates for our corporate sales agents.
 We plan to continue to expand our recruiting to additional college campuses and engage in highly targeted internet recruiting campaigns as we grow.
-Our compensation package for sales agents is very competitive in comparison to other professional services and offers attractive long-term compensation opportunities. - National penetration of the Franchise Channel.
-As of December 31, 2021, we have signed Franchise Agreements in 47 states covering over 99% of the total US population.
+Our compensation package for sales agents is very competitive in comparison to other professional services and offers attractive long-term compensation opportunities. - National penetration of the Franchisees.
+As of December 31, 2022, we have signed Franchise Agreements in 47 states covering over 99% of the total US population.
 We expect to continue growing our market share within these states as we sign and launch new franchises, and as those franchises ramp up their new business production over the course of 2-3 years.
-As of December 31, 2021, 62% of our Franchisees had less than one year of tenure.
-Given the anticipated New Business productivity uplift that comes with more years of experience, and the elevated Royalty Fees on renewal business, we believe our Franchise Channel is positioned for strong growth and margin expansion.
-This growth will be further enhanced by the approximately 137,000 potential franchise candidates in our current pipeline.
+As of December 31, 2022, 56% of our Franchisees had less than one year of tenure.
+Given the anticipated New Business productivity uplift that comes with more years of experience, and the elevated Royalty Fees on renewal business, we believe our franchise sales category is positioned for strong growth and margin expansion.
+This growth will be further enhanced by the approximately 171,000 potential franchise candidates in our current pipeline.
 The number of potential franchise candidates is updated daily to reflect new franchise candidates on our customized recruiting platform.
 Of our total current pipeline, we estimate approximately 10% of the candidates would qualify over time as Franchisees under our exacting standards.
 Although the candidates that meet our franchise standards are not guaranteed to enter into Franchise Agreements, we believe our pipeline will allow us to execute a robust national build-out of our model.
 The pace of our national build-out will be aided by the regulatory approvals, product offering approvals and Carrier relationships we have already established across the continental United States.